subsquid/docs/docs/sdk/tutorials/file-parquet.md

 The project described here was able to index the entirety of Uniswap Pool events, across all the pools created by the Factory contract, as well as the Positions held by investors, in less than an hour (~45 minutes) (figure out of date).

 :::info
-**Note:** Indexing time may vary, depending on factors, such as the Ethereum node used ([Ankr public node](https://rpc.ankr.com/eth) in our case), on the hardware, and quality of the connection.
+**Note:** Indexing time may vary, depending on factors, such as the Ethereum node used, on the hardware, and quality of the connection.
 :::

 The simple Python script in the project's repository shows how to read multiple Parquet files, and perform some data analysis with Pandas.